ammendes/mlops-blueprint-binary-classification/README.md

 ![Coverage](https://img.shields.io/codecov/c/github/ammendes/mlops-blueprint-binary-classification/main?label=coverage)
 ![Build](https://github.com/ammendes/mlops-blueprint-binary-classification/actions/workflows/test_with_coverage.yml/badge.svg)

-Welcome to a robust, production-ready MLOps template for binary classification, built around the Titanic dataset.
+This is a robust, production-ready MLOps template for binary classification, built around the Titanic dataset.
 This project is designed for data scientists, ML engineers, and teams seeking a practical, end-to-end workflow for collaborative, reproducible machine learning.
 It demonstrates best practices in data ingestion, preprocessing, model training, evaluation, experiment tracking, and deployment using MLflow, Docker, and FastAPI.

 ## Who Is This For?
 - **Data scientists and ML engineers** looking for a proven template to accelerate real-world projects.